June 15th 2018

 Tidying up - it’s not even remotely exciting.
 Or so I thought, until I looked at organisational guru Marie Kondo’s Instagram page.

 The picture of decluttered bliss, its grid of clean, open spaces, crisp lines and beautifully folded clothes makes it an online oasis of order and organisation - one that certainly stands out against the stressful backdrop of social media.
 The philosophy of KonMari is central to her ethos - being mindful about the things you own, surrounding yourself with the things that spark joy and making mental as well as physical space too.
-This approach combined with her aesthetic has acquired her a huge fanbase - a total of 493,000 followers at last count.
-Looking from my crowded desk to my screen and back again, I find myself living my decluttered dreams vicariously through her Instagram page.
+This approach combined with her aesthetic has acquired her a huge fanbase - a total of 684,000 followers at last count.

-I'm thinking I should perhaps pick up one of her books - either the bestselling The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organising, (which has sold over eight million copies around the world) or her second, Spark Joy: An Illustrated Guide to the Japanese Art of Tidying.
-It seems my life could do with that right now.
+Her books have become international best-sellers, her first The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organising, has sold over eight million copies and her second, Spark Joy: An Illustrated Guide to the Japanese Art of Tidying reached huge numbers too.

 1. Have a vision